69 E. Main Street

 Please talk with your child’s teacher regarding any specific food allergy needs.

 COVID-19 Testing- It is highly recommended that students and staff complete weekly COVID-19 testing.
 Newark Methodist Preschool is currently working with the state of Delaware and Quidel to provide weekly onsite testing.
-More information to come.
+A link to register for weekly Covid-19 testing will be sent via Brightwheel every week.

 Extended Care Programs- As family schedules have begun to return to “normal” and more parents have returned to in person work, we recognize the need for our extended care programs.
 Extended Care groups will be limited to 12 students.
 Weather permitting, before care will take place outside.
 After eating lunch in lunch bunch, students will be taken outside to play on the playground for the remaining time.
 In the event of inclement weather, students will play with gross motor toys in the large dining room area to allow for more distancing.